uswds/uswds-site/README.md

 - `npm test`: Runs `npm run lint` and can also be used to run any tests.

+- `npm run watch`: Runs a series of commands that watches for any changes in both the Standards node module and the root level asset folders in this repo.

 ### Using the latest version of the `uswds` package

 Sometimes you will want to use the latest version of the `web-design-standards` repo.
 Follow these steps to do so: